 The Southwest Virginia Regional Cancer Center

-The Southwest Virginia Regional Cancer Center, which opened in April 1995, relocated in June 2008, to a new state-of-the-art facility located at 671 Highway 58 East, Norton, VA.
+The Southwest Virginia Regional Cancer Center, which opened in April 1995, is located at 671 Highway 58 East, Norton.
 The center offers a spacious, lodge-like design with a warm, inviting interior.
 Here, the best in cancer treatment is housed in an environment that is both emotionally and spiritually healing.

 The facility offers comprehensive out-patient cancer treatment to patients who have been diagnosed and referred to the facility by their physicians.
 The center provides a team approach to cancer therapy and provides chemotherapy, radiation therapy, continuing medical education for local physicians, and access to new therapies being researched at major cancer centers.
 The cancer center offers free cervical, prostate, and skin cancer screenings to the community throughout the year and conducts a fundraiser each year to provide free mammograms for uninsured or under-insured ladies in Southwest Virginia.